 All the areas of the Steger Center are equipped with smoke detectors, fire extinguishers, fire hoses, and/or blankets in order to block the rapid spread of fire.
 All fire protection equipment is strictly maintained and tested in accordance with applicable Swiss laws.
-The electrical system is fully inspected and tested every 5 years and all devices operating with natural gas are inspected and maintained annually.
-There are no sprinkler systems but fire hoses, and a newly installed fire alarm system was added in 2011 and extended to the newly built and renovated spaces in June 2014.
-The fire alarms are sent directly to the local fire alarm station in Mendrisio/and Cantonal Police and the technical faults are detected immediately and reported to the Steger Center security designee.
+The electrical system is fully inspected and tested every5 years and all devices operating with natural gas are inspected and maintained annually.
+There are no sprinkler systems but fire hoses, and a fire alarm system was added in 2011 and extended to the newly built and renovated spaces in June 2014.
+The fire alarms are sent directly to the local fire alarm station in Mendrisio/and Cantonal Police and the technical problems are detected immediately and reported to the Steger Center security designee.
 For a summary of fire protection systems present in each facility, see Table 1.
 A lightning rod-discharge-grounding system was installed at the end of the renovation-expansion project in 2014 to fulfil the Swiss code requirement.

 All the Steger Center residents and non-residents (e.g. students and faculty who live in town and commute for classes and meals) receive comprehensive fire safety training at the beginning of each semester or, in the case of short-stay groups, during the summer semester at arrival.
 A mandatory fire drill is conducted during the training session at the beginning of each semester.
 All students are required to evacuate the building upon being notified that there is a fire.
-Steger

-Center staff receive comprehensive safety training, which includes specific instructions on operating different fire safety equipment present in their area of work.
+Steger Center staff receive comprehensive safety training, which includes specific instructions on operating different fire safety equipment present in their area of work.

-Based on the nature of the programs hosted at the Steger Center (small programs), the only policy that has been implemented is a No Smoking policy.
-Kitchen, Maintenance and Custodial Services Personnel monitor all of their designated areas for safety infractions.
-They report all identified hazards to the managing director, who is charged with taking appropriate corrective measures.
-Steger Center staff access student living quarters and all other areas of the building for general cleaning/maintenance on periodic basis and will report any identified hazards in those areas as well.
+There is a strict no-smoking policy at the Steger Center.
+Kitchen, maintenance and custodial services personnel monitor all of their designated areas for safety infractions.
+They report all identified hazards to the executive director, who is charged with taking appropriate corrective measures.
+Steger Center staff access student living quarters and all other areas of the building for general cleaning/maintenance on periodic basis and report any identified hazards in those areas as well.
 Students and faculty are encouraged to discuss any special furnishing or decoration they may need for special projects with Steger Center administration.
 The yearly maintenance services to various Steger Center fire protection systems and equipment are also utilized in order to identify and correct additional deficiencies.